Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 "Hurricane Song: a novel of New Orleans" by Paul Volponi is set during Hurricane Katrina, soon after Miles has moved to live with his father.
 How will Miles and his father deal with their differences?
 First they have to survive the hurricane.
 A gritty teen novel, it will keep the reader’s attention hooked.

-- Full review: you can get a fuller review of this teen novel here at FlipFall Magazine: Book Review: “Hurricane Song: a novel of New Orleans” by Paul Volponi
+Want more details?
+We've written a fuller review of this teen novel here at FlipFall: Book Review: “Hurricane Song: a novel of New Orleans” by Paul Volponi

 3. "Before I Fall" by Lauren Oliver

-The teen novel “Before I Fall” by Lauren Oliver offers a uniquely formulated and very captivating plot which is certain to find appeal among high school girls.
+The teen novel "Before I Fall" by Lauren Oliver offers a fascinating and very captivating plot which is certain to find appeal among high school girls.
 This YA book is about friendship, social hierarchies and discovering the consequences of actions.

 4. "Where the Truth Lies" by Jessica Warman